mbucchia/OpenXR-Toolkit/opencomposite.md

 ## Alternative: the per-game install

 You should prefer using the OpenComposite Switcher "system-wide" install.
-However, in some cases, you might need to perform a per-game install.
+However, in some cases (eg: you are using Virtual Desktop, or your headset is Varjo or Pico), you might need to perform a per-game install.

 1) Follow step 1) of the [step-by-step guide](#step-by-step) above to properly setup OpenXR.